 The UMCC allows dues-paying union members and employer representatives to meet and discuss the administration of our union contracts.
 Our UMCC is an invaluable tool to help improve interpreters’ working conditions.
 At these meetings, interpreters and state management come together to solve problems and/or develop innovative strategies to be more efficient, save money, or improve the service.

-Pursuant to Article 8 of the Interpreters United Collective Bargaining Agreement (union contract), UMCCs are created “for the purpose of maintaining communications between the Union and the State in order to cooperatively discuss matters of mutual concern, including but not limited to: implementation of this Agreement and proposed initiatives, rules or policies”.
+For the purpose of maintaining communications between the Union and the State in order to cooperatively discuss matters of mutual concern, including but not limited to: implementation of this Agreement and proposed initiatives, rules or policies.

 Participants should possess programmatic knowledge and bring to the discussion the authority to make decisions on behalf of the parties.
 The parties meet regularly at mutually convenient times and locations and agendas are exchanged prior to each scheduled meeting.
-These meetings are used for discussions only, and the committees will have no authority to conduct any negotiations, bargain collectively, or modify any provision of the CBA.
+These meetings are used for discussions only, and the committee will have no authority to conduct any negotiations, bargain collectively, or modify any provision of the CBA.
 The parties are authorized to document mutual understandings.
-Ad hoc UMCCs to deal with very specific issues may be established upon mutual agreement.

-Read updates from our UMCC meetings under the Members Only tab.
+Read updates from our UMC meetings under the Members Only tab.

 PUBLIC SERVICE POLICY COMMITTEE